What is Longwood University Internal Audit?

 - We are also responsible for investigating possible fraud, waste, or abuse situations found in audits or referred by third parties.

-Internal Audit staff are trained professionals with business degrees in accounting.
+Internal Audit staff are trained professionals with business degrees.
 We participate in a variety of continuing education programs directed toward current issues in Higher Education and Internal Auditing.

 Our goal is to provide you with skilled professional support that will enable you to more effectively fulfill the mission of your department.